Multifamily Affordable Housing Decarbonization Toolkit

 • Temperature Control Ordinances: Ordinances in MSP and NYC require that building owners maintain minimum indoor air temperatures in the winter but lack guidelines for cooling in the summer.
 With summer temperatures rising and extreme heat events becoming more frequent, cooling needs are becoming a necessity.
 Mandated air conditioning or indoor temperature requirements, paired with cooling assistance programs, should be adopted, as various US cities, including Dallas and Phoenix, have already done.

 • Utility Shutoff Bans: Banning utility shutoffs, especially during extreme weather events, will protect tenant health and safety during dangerous climatic conditions.
 Today, many states, including Minnesota, have enacted a Cold Weather Rule, protecting customers from utility shutoffs between October and April.
 However, even across federally issued programs, prohibiting utility shutoff bans during summer months remains a gap.
-For example, LIHEAP provides funding assistance only for heating, which helps avoid shutoffs in the winter but fails to prioritize cooling needs in the summer when temperatures can reach deadly highs.
-State and local governments should consider enacting utility shutoff bans during hot weather months, as Delaware has already done.
+For example, LIHEAP provides funding assistance only for heating, which helps avoid shutoffs in the winter but often fails to prioritize cooling needs in the summer when temperatures can reach deadly highs.
+State and local governments can consider enacting utility shutoff bans during hot weather months and explore ways to extend these protections as climate change continues to create more irregular and unpredictable weather and temperature patterns.

 • On-Site Battery Storage: On-site battery storage systems serve a dual purpose by providing essential backup power and establishing resilient community hubs during extreme weather events.
 These systems contribute to enhanced disaster preparedness and foster a sense of community resilience by providing tenants and community members with functional shelter and basic needs during extreme weather events.